Skip to Content

 A trip to Fort Taber Park allows visitors to check out a historic fort that is ideally situated on the gorgeous waters of Buzzards Bay.
 In addition to seeing the fort, you can also hike or walk the 50 acres of the park, including a great bike path.

 The beautiful New England coastline shines in Newport, Rhode Island.
 One visit and you quickly see why taking the 10-mile drive on Ocean Drive is one of the most popular things to do here.
-This windy road hugs the coastline offering incredible views for you to enjoy!
+This windy road hugs the coastline, offering incredible views!

 To get some exercise during your day trip, you must check out the 3.5-mile Cliff Walk in Newport.
 Of course, you can also check out the area’s state parks and hiking and walking trails.

 Of course, being a historic New England city means having museums.
-Newport is home to the U.S. Naval War College Museum, Herreshoff Marine Museum, and the National Museum of American Illustration.
-Three very unique museums to visit.
+Newport is home to the U.S. Naval War College Museum, Herreshoff Marine Museum, and the National Museum of American Illustration—three unique museums to visit.

 Consider booking this Newport Mansions Tour from Boston and let someone else drive for the day!